Microphone not working on laptop

 • Click Set Default.

 Ensure that your application can access the microphone.
-You can configure your device so that only certain apps have access to the microphone for privacy concerns.
+You can configure your device so only certain apps can access the microphone for privacy concerns.
 It will appear that the microphone isn't working if your chat or conference software doesn't have authorization.

 There is no equivalent setting in Windows 7, although it functions similarly in Windows 10 and Windows 8.
 If you are running Windows 7, skip this step.